SirRyu99/Just-Cause-3-autosplitter/README.md

 ## Splits
 - Pre-configured split files (.lsl) are available on the Just Cause 3 speedrun page.
 These files include split times for various routes I've run, such as Any% or 100%, and are ready to use with the autosplitter.
 - https://www.speedrun.com/jc3/resources
+- Note: For reference, the autosplitter only triggers based on changes or events in the game.
+It doesn’t care about the splits themselves, so feel free to create your own splits or edit mine as you like.

 ## Additional options: